 Located in the Student Union Memorial Center, the Office of Student Engagement is at the heart of student activity.
 From study abroad experiences to internship and externship opportunities, the Office of Student Engagement is dedicated to elevating engaged learning so that it is central to the UA’s campus culture.

-Vincent Del Casino, vice provost of digital learning and student engagement, oversees the UA’s Student Engagement Initiative and new UA Online integration efforts.
+Vincent Del Casino, Vice President, Academic Initiatives and Student Success, oversees the UA’s Student Engagement Initiative and UA Online integration efforts.
 He talks about new opportunities, UA Online and how philanthropy can support experiential learning.

 When we began this process over a year and half ago, we wanted to make sure to align the initiative with the values of the University – high quality, student-centered learning that cuts across the institution.
 What resulted is a robust suite of UA-approved student engagement credit and non-credit opportunities that are centered around experiential education.
 Now, many courses and experiences are, for the first time, being formally recognized for the value they add to student learning.